-- Host Name This entry is required by certain ISPs. - Domain Name This entry is required by certain ISPs. - Private IP Address The "Device IP Address" and "Subnet Mask" of the router are used by the internal LAN.
+Host Name: This entry is required by certain ISPs.
+Domain Name: This entry is required by certain ISPs.
+Time Zone: Select the time zone of your location from the drop down list.
+Private IP Address: The "Device IP Address" and "Subnet Mask" of the router are used for the internal LAN.
 The default values are 192.168.1.1 for the IP Address and 255.255.255.0 for the Subnet Mask.